yonatanStiebel/Splayer1/README.md

 The pinky and ring finger columns are slightly staggered and splayed (hence the name), making for a non-aggressive layout.

-The board is choc-spaced, compatible with both v1 Kailh Choc switches.
+The board is choc-spaced, compatible with V1 Kailh Choc switches.

 The keyboard is diodeless and hotswappable, so it can be assembled with minimal solder work.

-The PCB is flippable, and can be used for both halves of the keyboard.
+The PCB is flippable, and meant to be used for both halves of the keyboard.